 Klecko threads a series throughout, called “Mexicans in the Parking Lot.”
 The Saint Agnes crew would drink beers after work.
 Klecko is handed a Modelo.
 “Breeze feels good, beer tastes good,” he writes, showing his Hemingway stripe—“Noticing the satisfaction of the crew/As they faced the breeze to receive a reward.”

-Illegal immigrants can’t bother with the renown that a Paris-destined baker, or a poet, or a novelist might chase.
-And yet, in Hitman, Klecko finds it most fitting to immortalize the moments and people who typically go unsung.
+Illegal immigrants can’t bother with renown.
+At least, not the kind that a Paris-destined baker, or a poet, or a novelist might chase.

-He learns, from professional baking, that white America’s privileged obsession with recognition is usually funny and off base.
-And he points out, more than once in the book, that it’s also often thanks to “illegals [who]/Bust ass to bring your life value and luxury.”
+Klecko learns, from professional baking, that white America’s privileged obsession with recognition is usually funny and off base.
+He points out, more than once in the book, that it’s also often thanks to “illegals [who]/Bust ass to bring your life value and luxury.”

 A bride, if presented a cake botched because of bad traffic, would entrap him in “an eternal memory/Filled with contempt.”

 Dessert exposes pretense.
-Because, sometimes, cake compensates for a flaccid attempt at meaning.
 See: the cupcakes his first wife gets him for his birthday, with “those scary plastic clown heads/Periscoping through the frosting/Smiling at my discomfort.”
 Nothing like the cheap yet regularly invoked beers on the tarmac.
 Special without insistence.